-Reporting Category Scoring Criteria Row 3 0 points 6 points 9 points Understand and Analyze Perspective (0, 6, or 9 The response provides only a single perspective.
+Reporting Category Scoring Criteria Row 3 0 points 6 points 9 points Understand and Analyze Perspective (0, 6, or 9 points) The response provides only a single perspective.
 OR The response identifies and offers opinions or unsubstantiated statements about different perspectives that may be overly simplified.
 The response describes multiple perspectives and identifies some relevant similarities or differences between them.
-The response evaluates multiple perspectives (and synthesizes them) by drawing relevant connections between them, considering objections, implications, and limitations. points) Decision Rules and Scoring Notes Typical responses that earn 0 points: Typical responses that earn 6 points: Typical responses that earn 9 points: Provide only one perspective.
+The response evaluates multiple perspectives (and synthesizes them) by drawing relevant connections between them, considering objections, implications, and limitations. ····/ Decision Rules and Scoring Notes Typical responses that earn 0 points: Typical responses that earn 6 points: Typical responses that earn 9 points: Provide only one perspective.
 May use a lens or lenses that all work to convey the same point of view.
-Convey alternative perspectives as personal opinions or assertions without evidence (it is unclear whether or not they are from sources because of vague or missing attribution).
+Convey alternative perspectives as personal opinions or assertions without evidence.
 Provide perspectives that are isolated from each other without comparison.
 Provide perspectives that are oversimplified by treating many voices, stakeholders, or stances as one.
 Make general comparisons between perspectives describing only basic agreement or disagreement.
 Explain that disagreement/agreement exists, but they do not explain how by clarifying the points on which they agree or disagree.
 Elaborate on the connections among different perspectives.
 Use the details from different sources or perspectives to demonstrate specific agreement or disagreement among perspectives (i.e., evaluate comparative strengths and weaknesses of different perspectives by placing them in dialogue).
-Additional Notes 1 A lens is a filter through which an issue or to · AV Franka Arabia and annual status halden and the Co A perspective is "a point of view conveyed t are not perspectives. through an argument."
+Additional Notes 1 1 • A lens is a filter through which an issue or to A perspective is "a point of view conveyed t hrough an argument."
 (This means the source's argumen t).
-Facts, topics, and general stakeholder points of view